Tesco/kmip-binary-protocol/README.md

 # kmip-binary-protocol

-SDK for decoding and encoding of byte streams / byte arrays in KMIP binary format into Java objects
+SDK for decoding and encoding of byte streams / byte arrays in KMIP binary format into Java objects.